vmtk/vmtk.github.com/documentation/installation.md

 In order to properly run vmtk you have to set environment variables.

 You can use the script vmtk_env.sh located in your vmtk-build/Install folder.
-It allows to set environment variables for you current running shell session.
+It allows to set environment variables for your current running shell session.
 This is very useful if you have different versions of vmtk installed in your system:

     source path-to-vmtk_env.sh